-AHIP Properties LLC was formed in Delaware on August 27, 2013 and is a wholly-owned Subsidiary of the U.S. REIT.
-It owns the real estate underlying the Branded Hotels Portfolio through its direct subsidiaries.
-AHIP Properties LLC is domiciled in the U.S. and its head and registered offices are located at 2140 S. DuPont Highway, City of Delaware, County of Kent, Delaware 19934.
+AHIP Properties was formed in Delaware on August 27, 2013 and is a wholly-owned Subsidiary of the U.S. REIT.
+It owns the real estate underlying the Branded Hotels through its direct and indirect Subsidiaries and leases it to various Subsidiaries of AHIP Enterprises.
+AHIP Properties is domiciled in the U.S. and its registered office is located at c/o Paracorp Incorporated, 2140 S. DuPont Highway, City of Delaware, County of Kent, Delaware 19934.